jamespher/WeatherMood/README.md

 # Weathermood (ReactJS + ExpressJS + PostgreSQL)

-After clone the project to local
+After clone the project to local, to run WeatherMood
-- Please npm install first to get all the package that project may used.
+- Please "npm install" in client & server respectively first to get all the package that project may used.
-- Change API key to your own.(src/api/open-weather-map.js)
+- Change API key to your own.(client/src/api/open-weather-map.js).
+- In server directory, create "env.sh" file and use "source ./env.sh" command to set up the database environment variable.
+(Default Database Name: "weathermood")
+- "npm run start" in client & server directory respectively

-### Today's Weather
+### Today's WeatherMood
 ![snapshot](README_img/Today.png)

-### Weather for Next 5 days
+### Forecast's WeatherMood (Weather for Next 5 days)
 ![snapshot](README_img/Forecast.png)